mg-04/mg-04.github.io/_articles/circuitsim/circuitcim.markdown

 ![SPICE](/images/cc/block_loop.png)

-Section 2 will explain "stamp" and "update" in detail.
-It is not simple to understand for beginners.
+[Section 2](/articles/cc/framework) will explain "stamp" and "update" in detail.

 We don't have good ways to simulate nonlinear and time-varying components with ODEs-- Such ideal behavior only exists in books.
 The idea behind SPICE is to
-- **linearize** nonlinear components (remember the small signal model)
+- **linearize** nonlinear components (aka small signal model)
 - **linearly approximate** time-varying components (exponentials are not too hard).

-The simulation is divided into distinct **operating points** (aka time steps).
-At each operating point (op), we use repeated linear approximation until the op converges (inner loop).
-Then we move to the next op. (outer loop).
+CircuitCim only supports time-domain simulation.
+The simulation is divided into distinct **operating points** (op, aka time steps).
+At each operating point (outer loop), we repeated create linear approximations of nonlinear components until the op converges (inner loop).
+Then we move to the next op.

-As you will see in later sections, every component will be simplified to independent sources, resistors, and dependent sources.
-The rest is linear algebra.
+As you will see in later sections, every component will be modelled as a combo of independent sources, resistors, and dependent sources.
+Those can be well-tackled by Node Voltage Analysis.
+The rest is just linear algebra.

-## Node Voltage Analysis
-So SPICE simplifies everything to a *net* of linear components.
-How do we solve it?
-We use the infamous Node Voltage Analysis (with a few tweaks).

-We first need to identify all the node voltages, storing them in a vector.
-All components are also stored in a vector, each entry containing connectivity information.
-At each step, we add *each* component into the resistance (conductance) matrix and solve for the new voltage.

 ## Future work